mlrun/mlrun/docs/feature-store/using-spark-engine.md

 The feature store supports using Spark for ingesting, transforming and writing results to data targets.
 When using Spark, the internal execution graph is executed synchronously, by utilizing a Spark session to perform read and write operations, as well as potential transformations on the data.
-Note that executing synchronously means that the source data is fully read into a data-frame that is processed, writing the output to the targets defined.
+Executing synchronously means that the source data is fully read into a data-frame that is processed, writing the output to the targets defined.